 In Florence, Maria—a farmer whose hands carry the traces of three generations of labor—wields the roncolino with the dexterity of a surgeon.
 This small, curved knife is the tool that serves the grower’s will.
 The task is to peel the rhizome, removing the dark, bitter skin to preserve only the white heart: pure and immaculate.
 “The root is like a raw jewel,” she explains.
 “If you cut too deep, you lose the precious material.
 If you don’t peel enough, the impurities will ruin the distillation three years later.”

-Once this painstaking craftsmanship is complete, the white roots dry in the sun to lose their initial moisture before retreating into the darkness of the sheds.
-This passing of the torch between the human hand and natural oxidation is what defines the terroir.
-A Tuscan orris will never share the same profile as one grown in Piedmont or France.
-The Italian limestone soil bestows a finesse—a mineral identity—that can be found nowhere else.
+Once this painstaking, meticulous work is done, the white roots dry in the sun to shed their initial moisture before heading into the darkness of the sheds.
+This handoff between human labor and natural oxidation is what defines the terroir, much like what we see with certain terroir roses, particularly the Ispahan rose.
+A Tuscan orris will never have the same profile as one grown in Piedmont or France.
+The Italian limestone soil provides a finesse and a mineral identity that you just can’t find anywhere else.

 The Final Metamorphosis